 Description Moderate to dense ground cover of grasses, forbs, and low shrubs; low density (less than 50% canopy cover) of large trees.
 Occurring in small to moderately-sized patches on southerly aspects and ridge tops.
 Upper canopy trees may be very large, but overall size classes vary with a patchy distribution and open canopy.
 This condition develops when low-mortality disturbance is fairly frequent; it persists as long as low-mortality fires continue to occur periodically.
 (BPS, CO Model)

-Mesic/Fir Variant Mature trees include Abies concolor, Pinus ponderosa, Pseudotsuga menziesii, and Pinus lambertiana.
+Mesic/Fir/Productive Modifier Mature trees include Abies concolor, Pinus ponderosa, Pseudotsuga menziesii, and Pinus lambertiana.
 (BPS)

-Xeric/Pine Variant Mature trees include Pinus ponderosa, Pinus lambertiana, and Quercus kelloggii.
+Xeric/Pine/Unproductive Modifier Mature trees include Pinus ponderosa, Pinus lambertiana, and Quercus kelloggii.
 (BPS)

+Serpentine Modifier Conifers present may include P. ponderosa, Calocedrus decurrens, and P. jeffreyi.
+Associated hardwoods may include Quercus chrysolepis or Q. kelloggii.
+(TVC)

+Succession Transition

-Succession Transition In the presence of low mortality disturbance, this class can self-perpetuate, but after 35 years with no fire, this class will begin transitioning to LDC.
-Patches occurring on low productivity soils do not succeed to closed (or, don’t succeed until some high number of years without fire - 150? )
+Mesic/Fir/Productive Modifier In the presence of low mortality disturbance, this condition can self-perpetuate, but after 30 years with no fire, patches in this condition will begin transitioning to LDC.
+Probability per time step is 0.9.

+Xeric/Pine/Unproductive Modifier Patches occurring on low productivity soils may succeed to LDC after 30 years with no fire; the probability is 0.6 per time step.

+Serpentine Modifier Patches occurring on ultramafic soils may succeed to LDC after 50 years with no fire, but the probability is just 0.2 per time step.

 Wildfire Transition

-Mesic/Fir Variant On productive soils, high mortality wildfire (3.6% of fires) returns the patch to early development.
+Mesic/Fir/Productive Modifier High mortality wildfire (3.6% of fires) returns the patch to early development.
 Low mortality wildfire (90.5%) maintains LDO.
 BpS model says that mixed severity fire ”rarely” resets patch to early development.
 For now I have modeled that as a 5% chance of this high mortality event.
-On unproductive soils, …

-Xeric/Pine Variant On productive soils, high mortality wildfire (2.5% of fires) returns the patch to early development.
+Xeric/Pine/Unproductive Modifier High mortality wildfire (2.5% of fires) returns the patch to early development.
 Low mortality wildfire (97.5%) maintains LDO.
 BpS model says that mixed severity fire ”rarely” resets patch to early development.
 For now I have modeled that as a 5% chance of this high mortality event.

-On unproductive soils, …
+Serpentine Modifier High mortality wildfire (2.3% of fires) returns the patch to early development.
+Low mortality wildfire (97.7%) maintains LDO.

 Late Development – Closed (LDC)

 Description Overstory of large and very large trees with canopy cover over 50%.
 Trees present likely include Abies concolor, Pinus ponderosa, Pseudotsuga menziesii, and Pinus lambertiana.
 Occurring in small to moderately-sized patches on north aspects and lower slope positions.
 Understory characterized by medium and smaller-sized shade-tolerant conifers.
 (BpS)

+Serpentine Modifier Conifers present may include P. ponderosa, Calocedrus decurrens, and P. jeffreyi.
+Associated hardwoods may include Quercus chrysolepis or Q. kelloggii.
+(TVC)

 Areas with aspen are now dominated by conifer species.
 Some decadent aspen remain but their influence on the site is much decreased.
 OR Aspen continue to persist in open areas, but become decadent as the stand ages and these gaps close.

-Succession Transition In the absence of disturbance, this class will maintain.
+Succession Transition In the absence of disturbance, this class will maintain, regardless of soil characteristics.

 Wildfire Transition

-Mesic/Fir Variant High mortality wildfire (31.2% of fires) will return the patch to Early Development.
+Mesic/Fir/Productive Modifier High mortality wildfire (31.2% of fires) will return the patch to Early Development.
 Low mortality wildfire (68.8%) usually has little effect, although at some unknown rate – BPS doesn’t have a value of the time it opens the stand up to LDO.